CozmycDev/ProjectKorraScrolls/README.md

 trialLootWeightBonus: 0.0
 unlockedWeight: 0.1
 defaultWeight: 1.0
+attributes:
+  Speed:
+    type: additive
+    value: 0.0
+  Radius:
+    type: additive
+    value: 0.0
+  SelfPush:
+    type: additive
+    value: 0.0
+  Cooldown:
+    type: additive
+    value: 0
+  Knockback:
+    type: additive
+    value: 0.0
+  Range:
+    type: additive
+    value: 0.0
+  Damage:
+    type: additive
+    value: 0.0
 messages:
   consume: '&aYou read the %ability%&a scroll! &8[&e%progress%&7/&e%total%&8]'
   unlock: '&aYou''ve learned how to use &e%ability%&a!'
   alreadyUnlocked: '&cYou already know this ability!'
   abilityBound: '&7Unbind this ability with &8[&b/b clear %ability% %slot%&8]'
   slotAlreadyBound: '&7Bind it to an available slot with &8[&b/b bind %ability%&8]'
 ```

 **Parameters Explained**:

+* `displayName`: Custom display name for the scroll (defaults to ability name)
+* `description`: List of description lines for the scroll
-* `unlockCount`: Number of scrolls required to unlock the ability.
+* `unlockCount`: Number of scrolls required to unlock the ability
+* `maxReads`: Maximum number of times a scroll can be read after unlocking (0 = unlimited)
-* `canDrop`: Determines if the scroll can drop from mobs.
+* `canDrop`: Determines if the scroll can drop from mobs
-* `canLoot`: Determines if the scroll can be found in chests.
+* `canLoot`: Determines if the scroll can be found in chests
-* `canTrialLoot`: Determines if the scroll can be obtained from trial vaults.
+* `canTrialLoot`: Determines if the scroll can be obtained from trial vaults
-* `modelData`: Custom model data for resource pack integration.
+* `modelData`: Custom model data for resource pack integration
+* `mobDropWeightBonus`: Increases the likelihood of the scroll dropping from mobs
+* `structureLootWeightBonus`: Increases the likelihood of the scroll appearing in structure chests
-* `mobDropWeightBonus`, `structureLootWeightBonus`, `trialLootWeightBonus`: Increase the likelihood of the scroll appearing in respective sources.
+* `trialLootWeightBonus`: Increases the likelihood of the scroll appearing in trial vaults
-* `unlockedWeight`: Weight for scroll selection after the ability is unlocked.
+* `unlockedWeight`: Weight for scroll selection after the ability is unlocked
-* `defaultWeight`: Base weight for scroll selection.
+* `defaultWeight`: Base weight for scroll selection

+**Attribute Scaling Types**:

+Each attribute can have one of the following scaling types:

+* `additive`: Fixed increment per level (e.g., +2.0 per level)
+  * Formula: `baseValue + (configValue * postUnlockProgress)`
+  * Example: If `value: 2.0`, each level adds 2.0 to the base value

+* `multiplicative`: Percentage increase per level (e.g., +10% per level)
+  * Formula: `baseValue * (1 + (configValue * postUnlockProgress))`
+  * Example: If `value: 0.1`, each level adds 10% to the base value

+* `exponential`: Compound increase per level (e.g., 10% compound per level)
+  * Formula: `baseValue * (1 + configValue)^postUnlockProgress`
+  * Example: If `value: 0.1`, each level multiplies the previous value by 1.1

+* `NONE`: No scaling applied, same as additive: 0

+**Messages**:

+Custom messages for various scroll interactions.
+Available placeholders:
+* `%ability%`: The ability name
+* `%progress%`: Current progress towards unlocking
+* `%total%`: Total scrolls needed to unlock
+* `%slot%`: The slot number for binding messages

 ---